-The fact finder conducts what amounts to a hearing where, issue by issue, each presents documentation side witnesses to support its respective position.
-Typically, the fact finder is swayed by "facts" - documented information such as budaets employment statistics. and contract settlements elsewhere government and the parties' prior collective bargaining history.
-The fact finder also looks at patterns and comparable data from the private sector and public employers for quidance.
+The fact finder conducts what amounts to a hearing where, issue by issue, each side presents documentation and witnesses to support its respective position.
+Typically, the fact finder is swayed by "facts" - documented information such as employment statistics, budgets and contract settlements elsewhere in government and the parties' prior collective bargaining history.
+The fact finder also looks at patterns and comparable data from the private sector and public employers for guidance.